A Corroborative Approach to Verification and Validation of Human--Robot Teams: Discussion

 The object handover is only an example of a huge variety of case studies available in the HRI domain.
 Nonetheless, it is of uttermost interest in HRI, as close-proximity manipulation tasks may be considered in a plethora of applications, such as manufacture of white goods, cooperative handling and attachment of large sub-components of aeroplane structures in aerospace assemblies, or care of the elderly with early stage dementia by feeding them soup.

-Our approach can be extended to any HRI application, in principle.
+While our approach can be extended to any HRI application, in principle, an awareness of the limitations of each V\&V technique is essential.
+For example, human behaviour is notoriously difficult to analyse and assess, with open-ended and physically-unconstrained interactions between humans and robots being some of the most difficult problems in HRI research.
+In complex and nuanced scenarios, we may wish to emphasise the use of experimentation and real-world operations over simulation and formal verification as providing core evidence for corroborative V\&V. However, it is likely that many complex interactions can be broken down into simpler sub-interactions, such as object handover.
+In these cases, the high levels of efficiency, coverability and precision offered by formal verification and simulation-based testing can be more readily utilised.